 Oracle Cloud Infrastructure data centers are designed for security and availability of customer data.
 This approach begins with our site selection process.
 Candidate build sites and provider locations undergo an extensive risk evaluation process that considers environmental threats, power availability and stability, vendor reputation and history, neighboring facility functions (for example, high-risk manufacturing or high-threat targets), and geopolitical considerations, among other criteria.

 Oracle Cloud Infrastructure data centers align with Uptime Institute and Telecommunications Industry Association (TIA) ANSI/TIA-942-A Tier 3 or Tier 4 standards and follow a N2 redundancy methodology for critical equipment operation.
-Data centers housing Oracle Cloud Infrastructure services use redundant power sources and maintain generator backups in case of widespread electrical outage.
+Data centers housing Oracle Cloud Infrastructure services use redundant power sources and maintain generator backups to prevent widespread electrical outage.
 Server rooms are closely monitored for air temperature and humidity, and fire suppression systems are in place.
-Data center staff are trained in incident response and escalation procedures to address security or availability events that may arise.
+Data center staff are trained in incident response and escalation procedures to address security or availability events that might arise.

 We take a layered approach to physical security that starts with the site build.
 Oracle Cloud Infrastructure data center facilities are durably built with steel, concrete, or comparable materials and are designed to withstand impact from a light vehicle strike.
 Our sites are staffed with security guards who are ready to respond to incidents 24 hours a day, 7 days a week, 365 days a year.
 The exterior of the sites is secured with perimeter barriers and vehicle checks are actively monitored by a guard force and cameras that cover the building perimeter.

 Access to Oracle Cloud Infrastructure data centers is carefully controlled and follows a least-privilege access approach.
-All access to server rooms must be approved by authorized personnel and is granted only for the necessary period.
-Access usage is audited, and access provisioned within the system is periodically reviewed by data-center leadership.
+Authorized personnel must approve all access to server rooms and access is granted only for the necessary period.
+Access usage is audited, and data center leadership periodically reviews access provisioned within the system.
 Server rooms are isolated into secure zones that are managed on a zone-by-zone basis, and access is provisioned only for those zones required by personnel.

 We monitor emerging internet security threats daily and implement appropriate response and defense plans to address risks to the business.
 When we determine that urgent changes are recommended that are within the scope of the customers' responsibilities, we issue security alert bulletins to those customers to ensure their protection.